 Chloe Turner is a writer and researcher based in London, who works internationally.

 Turner is currently completing a PhD with the Centre for Feminist Research, Goldsmiths University of London which focuses on how to create more just and pleasurable futures for queer/trans communities.
-In Summer 2023 Turner will be a researcher as part of 'Writing the History of Covid19: Lessons for the Next Pandemic' at Institute for Social and Economic Research & Policy, Columbia University, New York City.
+In 2023 Turner is a Visiting Research Fellow at the Institute for Social and Economic Research & Policy, Columbia University, New York City.

 Turner is an Associate Lecturer in the Design School at LCC, University of the Arts London and the Department of Media, Communications and Cultural Studies and Department of Art/Critical Practice both at Goldsmiths University of London where they teach feminist, decolonial, queer/trans theories & design.
 Turner convenes the popular public course, 'Masters of Sex: Feminisms, Sexuality and the Archive' and 'Bad Girls: Race and Gender in Popular Culture' (coming soon).
 Turner is an Editorial Member of the Feminist Review.